 After several medical visits, it was found that the violent impact had caused a fracture in her thoracic spine.
 To make matters worse, the giant retail corporation denied liability for the actions of their loss prevention employee.
 With painful injuries and medical bills piling up she was stressed and unsure what to do.

 She Called Weir & Kestner Injury Lawyers For Help With Her Medical Bills

 We told Lisa “We Will Win Your Case, So You Can Lose Your Stress”.

 Weir & Kestner Injury Lawyers filed a lawsuit against the nationwide retailer in Davidson County Circuit Court.
 The retailer removed the case to federal court because the corporation was an out-of-state defendant and the amount in controversy exceeded $75,000.
 Therefore, federal court also had concurrent subject matter jurisdiction.

 Once in federal court litigation activities began.
 Weir & Kestner argued that video of the incident clearly showed the store’s loss prevention employee not only caused the shoplifter to run, but that the employee chased the shoplifter.
 Weir & Kestner argued these actions clearly violated the store’s internal guidelines and training.

 Weir & Kestner hired a security expert and a medical expert to get the case ready for trial.
 The parties took party and expert depositions and battled through months of litigation activities.
 Before moving to trial, the court ordered the parties to mediation.

-No matter what the retail giant and their lawyers threw at us, our we kept fighting for Lisa.
+No matter what the retail giant and their lawyers threw at us, we kept fighting for her.
 Weir & Kestner held the nationwide mega-retailer accountable and helped another client protect her injury rights.
-Weir & Kestner Injury Lawyers has helped thousands locally and recovered millions for clients just like Lisa.
+Weir & Kestner Injury Lawyers has helped thousands locally and recovered millions for clients just like her.